 - The letter of approval from the Canadian Immigration Office (if applicable)

 - A copy of the Labour Market Impact Assessment (Note: CRC’s must provide a copy of the CRC confirmation letter).
-In cases where an LMIA exemption is applicable, a copy of the IRCC Offer ID number is required along with a copy of the fee receipt instead of the LMIA
+In cases where an LMIA exemption is applicable, a copy of the IRCC Offer of Employment ID number is required along with a copy of the fee receipt instead of the LMIA

 - The offer letter from the academic unit